How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability: Costmap Learning

 \subsection{Mapping}

-We represent the exteroceptive information about the environment in bird's eye view (BEV), which allows us to aggregate visual and geometric information in the same space, which we refer to as the "local map."
-We use a stereo matching network \cite{chang2018pyramid} to obtain a disparirty image, from which we estimate the camera odometry using TartanVO \cite{wang2020tartanvo}, a learning-based visual odometry algorithm.
+We represent the exteroceptive information about the environment in bird's eye view (BEV), which allows us to aggregate visual and geometric information in the same space, which we refer to as the ``local map."
+We use a stereo matching network \cite{chang2018pyramid} to obtain a disparity image, from which we estimate the camera odometry using TartanVO \cite{wang2020tartanvo}, a learning-based visual odometry algorithm.
 We use this odometry and the RGB data to register and colorize a dense point cloud which we then project into a BEV local map.
-The local map consists of a stacked RGB map, containing the average RGB value of each cell, and a height map, containing the minimum, maximum, mean, and standard deviation of the height of the points in each cell.
+The local map consists of a stacked RGB map, containing the average RGB value of each cell, and a height map, containing the minimum, maximum, mean, and standard deviation of the height of the points in each cell, ignoring all points 2 meters above the ground surface to deal with overhangs.
 Additionally, we include a boolean mask that describes areas in the local map for which we have no information, either due to occlusions or limited field of view of the sensors.